Ferrari 250 S: Racing

-The 250 S had its first outing at the 1952 Mille Miglia.
-Entered by Scuderia Ferrari, the car was driven by Giovanni Bracco and Alfonso Rolfo.
-After a magnificent performance on the Futa and Raticosa passes, they managed to finish first overall, continuing Ferrari's dominance in this road marathon.
+The 250 S had its first outing at the 1952 Mille Miglia, as did several Mercedes-Benz W194 300 SL entered by the factory that had put some effort into training runs.
+Entered by Scuderia Ferrari, the 205 S was driven by Giovanni Bracco and Alfonso Rolfo.
+After a magnificent performance on the Futa and Raticosa passes, they managed to pass the leading Mercedes of Karl Kling to finish first overall, continuing Ferrari's dominance in this road marathon.

+Bracco did enter the 1952 Monaco Grand Prix which was run for sports cars in that year, but his Scuderia Guastalla Ferrari 225 S was the only one to DNF while others of that type finished 1-5.

 Alberto Ascari and Luigi Villoresi were chosen by Scuderia Ferrari to compete in the 1952 24 Hours of Le Mans in the 'Sport 3.0' category.
-The 250 S, driven by Ascari, recorded the fastest race lap at 4min 40.5sec at an average speed of 173.16 km/h.
-The car retired with a broken clutch.
+The 250 S, driven by Ascari, recorded the fastest race lap at 4min 40.5sec at an average speed of 173.16 km/h, nearly matching the fastest practice lap set by Hermann Lang, the eventual Mercedes 1-2 race winner.
+The Ferrari retired with a broken clutch.